 fetchoperations are still applicable.

-- The Git local repository — which is automatically named
+- The Git local repository — automatically named

-.git— is a hidden folder wherein Git stores all recorded versions of a project’s file(s).
+.git— is a hidden folder wherein Git stores all recorded versions of your project’s file(s).

 Files states in Git